JasmeetSinghBali/misc_topics_orientations/README.md

 > NOTE- 🎯: IMP however if we want the duck to swim also we wud need a flyingSwimming base class and their could be n number of permutations like this hence its always better to adding in new functionality rather then inheriting it known as COMPOSITION

 > following liskov-substitution it becomes difficult actually to handle these complex inheritance hence it is always better to go with the composition approach rather than inheritance.

+---

+> ## 3.
+Inheritance vs Compositions

+- refer: broken_inheritance.js

+- suppose the idea is to add new monster that can swim and fly, so if we are using classes we need to add a new class and shud either duplicate the fly() or the swim () function in this new SwimmingFlying class

+> Inheritance - we describe what objects are how they related to each other
+> Composition - describes what an object can do i.e the functionality

+- refer: composition_fix.js

+- now n number of possible functionality based monsters can be created at ease.